fzkn1998/Context_Bot/README.md

-# DeepSeek RAG Chatbot for Local Document Q&A
+# RAG Chatbot for Local Document Q&A

 A local document question-answering chatbot built with FastAPI, LangChain, local retrieval, and Ollama.